 - Overpressure in cases of immunosuppressed patients.

-- Under pressure in cases of infectious patients.
+- Lower pressure in cases of infectious patients.

 - Absolute filtration.

-- Permanent monitoring of the atmosphere in these environments.
+- Continuous monitoring of the atmosphere in these environments.

 - Periodic validation of these environments according to the UNE 171340 standard.

-The number of people with some type of immunosuppressed condition is increasing every day and the need to increase hospitals’ isolation capacity is increasing.
-Rooms for immunosuppressed isolated patients at positive pressure have considerable benefits in reducing the risk of catching diseases.
+The number of people with some form of immunosuppressed condition is rising every day and as a result, there is a growing need to increase the isolation capacity of hospitals.
+Isolation rooms for immunosuppressed patients at positive pressure help to considerably reduce the risk of catching diseases.

-The demographic changes that have taken place in the last fifteen years in our country have highlighted the need to actively treat indoor air in hospitals.
-Furthermore, every day, infectious agents resistant to antibiotics appear in more hospitals, which already account for a very important part of all nosocomial infections.
+The demographic changes that have taken place over the last fifteen years in Spain have highlighted the need to actively treat indoor air in hospitals.
+Infectious agents which are resistant to antibiotics are also seen in more and more hospitals every day, and these already account for a very high percentage of all nosocomial infections.

-In view of this situation, with emphasis on diseases such as tuberculosis, Ebola or tropical diseases, isolation rooms for infectious patients at Negative Pressure are required.
+This situation, with emphasis on diseases such as tuberculosis, ebola and tropical diseases, brings to light the need for isolation rooms for infectious patients at Negative Pressure.

-There are other isolated environments in hospitals that require the preparation and adaptation of air conditioning, ventilation, filtration, pressure control (positive or negative) and monitoring systems in the different types of laboratories:
+There are other isolation environments in hospitals that require the preparation and adaptation of air conditioning, ventilation, filtration, pressure control (positive or negative) and monitoring systems in the different types of laboratories:

 - Pathological Anatomy.